Definition of time-shift in English:

 - He remembered the sickened feeling he got in the pit of his stomach the last time he time-shifted.

-- 2 [with object] Record (a television programme) for later viewing: [as adjective]: time-shifted programmesMore example sentences
+2 [with object] Record (a television program) for later viewing.

 - The ability to time-shift television programmes has really revolutionised my viewing habits.